 '''

-Registers the function as a loader for the given model class.
+Creates a converter that can deserialize the given 'json' in to an

+instance of a 'Model' subtype.

 @loads.from_json(Model)

 def load_model_from_json(model_type, json):

 ...

 '''

 Note: Unlike consumer methods, these functions should be defined outside of a class scope.

 To use the converter, provide the generated converter object when instantiating a Consumer subclass, through the converter constructor parameter: